-The scan tool can be inserted a 9V cell battery that provides power for off-car reviewing and analysis.
-Press the power key to turn on the scan tool.
+For The scan tool, a 9V cell battery can provide power for off-car reviewing and analysis.
+Press the power key to turn on the scan tool..

-• If the scan tool is stored for a long period of time, remove batteries to prevent battery leakage from damaging battery compartment.
+If the scan tool is stored for a long period of time, remove batteries to prevent battery leakage from damaging battery compartment.